Components of Fitness

 Basic fitness can be classified into four main components: strength, speed, stamina and flexibility.
 However, exercise scientists have identified nine components that comprise the definition of fitness (Tancred 1995):

 Of all the nine fitness elements, cardiac respiratory qualities are the most important to develop as they enhance all the other components of the conditioning equation.

 Physical fitness refers to an athlete's capacity to meet the varied physical demands of their sport without reducing the athlete to a fatigued state.
 The components of physical fitness are (Davis 2000):

 Motor Fitness refers to an athlete's ability to perform successfully in their sport.
 The components of motor fitness are (Davis 2000):

 Identify the most important fitness components for success in your sport or event.
 Then, design sport/event specific conditioning and training programs to enhance these fitness components and energy systems.

 The following are examples of general conditioning exercises:

-Why should I exercise on a regular basis?
+Why should I exercise regularly?

-I am new to training so what should I do?
+I am new to training, so what should I do?